mcevoyinit/honeycomb/readme.md

 # Contribute

-Feel free contribute!
+Feel free to contribute!
 Some things that would be useful

 - Increase "pluggability" - how do we allow arbitrary assets to use these flows and not just `AssetStates`
 - Introduce flows for the seller to unfreeze the asset after expiry date has passed and prospective buyer has not paid